Jan 27 6:00 p.m.

 (A) The Tired Eyes book club meets virtually on the second Monday of every month.
 We alternate reading Fiction and Non-Fiction works.

-This month's Tired Eyes Book Club pick is The Book Club for Troublesome Women by Marie Bostwick (2025).
+This month's Tired Eyes Book Club pick is Lovely One by Ketanji Brown Jackson (2024).

 Event Type(s):